hnez/BlockBot-documentation/protocols/rf.md

 Window Size (4bits)
 -------------------

-This is the number of maximum length (16 payload bytes) messages the sender can receive without overflowing the buffer.
+This is the number of maximum length messages the sender can receive without overflowing the buffer.

+The maximum length should be pre shared information between the peers, 16 payload bytes should be considered a reasonable value.

 Sequence Number (8 bits)
 ------------------------